sevifinance/Sevi-Docs/src/pages/termsConditionsSellers.md

 10.1.1. you fail to comply with any provision of clauses 7 or 12 of these Seller Terms of Service;

-10.1.2. we have a reason to assume fraudulent use of the Sevi Payment Service by you and/or your Buyer;
+10.1.2. we have a reason to assume fraudulent use of the Sevi Payment Service by you;

 10.1.3. a Buyer pays the remaining balance of the Purchase Price to you and/or you pay money into a Buyer account;

-10.1.4. the sum of instalments that are late, of all your Buyers combined exceeds 25%;
+10.1.4. the sum of instalments that are past their due date, of all your Buyers combined exceeds 25%;

-10.1.5. the Defaults on the sum of Buyer Credits of all your Buyers combined exceeds 50%;

-10.1.6. such suspension is for the purpose of carrying out scheduled or emergency maintenance on our technology platform, provided that we give you prior reasonable notice;
+10.1.5. such suspension is for the purpose of carrying out scheduled or emergency maintenance on our technology platform, provided that we give you prior reasonable notice;

-10.1.7. such suspension is in accordance with an order, instruction or request of government, a court order, an emergency service organisation or other competent administrative authority or is a result of us otherwise losing our authorisation to provide the Sevi Payment Service(s);
+10.1.6. such suspension is in accordance with an order, instruction or request of government, a court order, an emergency service organisation or other competent administrative authority or is a result of us otherwise losing our authorisation to provide the Sevi Payment Service(s);

-10.1.8. we may, at our sole discretion, elect to suspend any or all the Sevi Payment Services to a specific Buyer forthwith if the Buyer is overdue on any instalment or Buyer Credit or the Buyer is in breach of the Buyer Credit Terms and Conditions; or
+10.1.7. we may, at our sole discretion, elect to suspend any or all the Sevi Payment Services to a specific Buyer forthwith if the Buyer is overdue on any instalment or Buyer Credit or the Buyer is in breach of the Buyer Credit Terms and Conditions; or

-10.1.9. in an event of you filing for insolvency, bankruptcy, reorganisation or any similar process or proceeding or you failing to discharge an involuntary petition therefor within 30 days after filing.
+10.1.8. in an event of you filing for insolvency, bankruptcy, reorganisation or any similar process or proceeding or you failing to discharge an involuntary petition therefor within 30 days after filing.

 Our exercise of our right of suspension under this clause shall not function as a waiver of any right of termination that we may have under these Seller Terms of Service or any individual Buyer Credit or any of your obligations under these Seller Terms of Service.

+10.2. **Notification:** We will notify you in the event of access suspension through the Sevi Platform or contact information you provide to us.

-10.2. **Effect of suspension**.
-Upon our suspension of any Sevi Payment Service to you under:
+10.3. **Effect of suspension.** Upon our suspension of any Sevi Payment Service to you under:

-10.2.1. any of the foregoing clauses except 10.1.6 and 10.1.7, we may, in addition to all other remedies that may be available to us at law or in equity, assess and collect from you any applicable termination charge;
+10.3.1. any of the foregoing clauses except 10.1.5 and 10.1.6 , we may, in addition to all other remedies that may be available to us at law or in equity, assess and collect from you any applicable termination charge;

-10.2.2. clause 10.1.4, we will no longer accept Buyer Credit to any of your Buyers;
+10.3.2. clause 10.1.4, we will no longer accept Buyer Credit to any of your Buyers;

-10.2.3. clause 10.1.2 and/or 10.1.5 as the case may be, you will become liable for the full defaulted amount of your Buyers; and/or
+10.3.3. clause 10.1.2,  you will become liable for the full defaulted amount of your Buyers; and/or

-10.2.4. any of the foregoing clauses except 10.1.6, you are not allowed to deliver any new Buyer Orders to the Buyer, using Sevi Payment Services.
+10.3.4. any of the foregoing clauses except 10.1.5 , you are not allowed to deliver any new Buyer Orders to the Buyer, using Sevi Payment Services.

-10.3. **Resumption of Service**.
-If a Sevi Payment Service has been suspended pursuant to clause 10.1.6, we shall re-establish such Sevi Payment Service as soon as reasonably possible.
+10.4. **Resumption of Service**.
+If a Sevi Payment Service has been suspended:

+10.4.1. pursuant to clause 10.1.5 , we shall re-establish such Sevi Payment Service as soon as reasonably possible; or.

+10.4.2. pursuant to any other clause in 10.1 above, your access to Sevi Payment Services may be reinstated upon ensuring compliance with the breached term under these Seller Terms of Service within fourteen (14) days of us notifying you of the breach.

+10.5. **Termination**.
+Failure to remedy breach that led to access suspension within fourteen (14) days of our notification to you entitles us to terminate the Sevi Payment Service in accordance with clause 18.2 without further reference to you.

 ## 11. FEES